Luxembourg Armed Forces: Luxembourg Battery

 In 1944 during World War II, the Luxembourg Government, while exiled in London, made agreements for a group of seventy Luxembourg volunteers to be assigned to the Artillery Group of the 1st Belgian Infantry Brigade, commonly known as Brigade Piron, Jean-Baptiste Piron being the chief of this unit.
 This contingent was named the Luxembourg Battery.
 Initially, it was built up and trained by two Belgian officers.
 Later, from August 1944, these were joined by Luxembourg officers, who had received training in Britain.

 Several Luxembourg NCOs and half of the country's troops had fought in North Africa in the French Foreign Legion.
 The rest were people who had escaped from Luxembourg, and young men evading forcible conscription into the Wehrmacht by fleeing to Britain.
-The Luxembourg unit landed in Normandy on 6 August 1944—at approximately the same time as the Dutch Princess Irene Brigade and the French 2nd DB ("division blindée") commanded by General Leclerc—two months after the D-Day landings.
+The Luxembourg unit landed in Normandy on 6 August 1944—at approximately the same time as the Dutch Princess Irene Brigade and the French 2nd Armoured Division ("2e Division blindée") commanded by General Leclerc—two months after the D-Day landings.

 The Luxembourg Battery was equipped with four Ordnance QF 25 pounder howitzers, which were named after the four daughters of Grand Duchess Charlotte: Princesses Elisabeth, Marie Adelaide, Marie Gabriele and Alix.